-In sociology: this may be called anarchy or a participatory democracy (apparently the vision of many social systems thinkers).
+In sociology: this may be called anarchy or a participatory democracy (which is a vision, many social systems thinkers endorse).

-In computing: this corresponds to the “choreography” design pattern rather than the “orchestration” pattern.
+In software: this corresponds to the “choreography” design pattern rather than the “orchestration” pattern.

 The latter is found in very simple software systems; does not imply “self-organisation”.